michaellanuk/url-shortener-api/README.md

 - `tests/`
   - API tests for both endpoints.
 See below for instructions on how to run tests.
 - `store/`
   - Contains key-value, in-memory store for mapping encoded/shortened URLs to their original, long URLs.
-Could be replaced in production by NoSQL database e.g., DynamoDB, MongoDB, or act as caching layer in front of database.
+Implemented as a LRU-cache with a max capacity.
 - `helpers/`
   - Helper functions for handler methods e.g., validating data.
 - `handlers/`
   - Main logic and algorithm behind `/encode` and `/decode` endpoints.

+## Installing and running the application

-### Installation
+### With Python

 1. Create a virtual environment
 ```